Railway coupling: Stearns and Ward coupler

 The Stearns and Ward coupler, known as the Ward coupler in the United Kingdom, is named after its two American inventors, Robert B. Stearns and Frank D. Ward, who were jointly granted the patent in 1903.
 The coupler was specifically designed for use on elevated railways as they were introduced in Chicago at the turn of the century.
 It was first used on the electric trains of the Northwestern Elevated Railroad in 1902.
-Three years later in 1905 it was introduced by Wards in the electrification of the Circle Line of the District Railway, which became the London Underground.
-The Ward coupler was the standard coupler on London Underground trains until 1936, when it was replaced by the Wedglock coupler, a multi-function coupler that also provided pneumatic and electrical connections.
+Three years later, in 1905, it was introduced by Wards in the electrification of the Circle Line of the District Railway, which became the London Underground.
+The Ward coupler was the standard coupler on London Underground trains until 1936, when it was replaced by the Wedglock coupler.
+This multi-function coupler also provided pneumatic and electrical connections.

 The cars must be pushed together to couple.
 The tongue of each coupler head enters the throat of the opposite coupler head, where the hook on the tongue turns a vertically mounted, spring-loaded coupling pin against the force of the spring.
 Once the hook passes the coupling pin, the spring force returns the coupling pin to its original position, holding the hook head in the coupling.
 When coupled, the coupler heads are free to move vertically, which should prevent a derailed car from dragging other cars with it in the event of a derailment on the elevated railway.
-Uncoupling is done by turning the coupling pin against the spring force with an actuating arm operated by a shunting pole or by a fixed rod with handles that can be reached from a position next to the train away from the third rail.
+Uncoupling is done by turning the coupling pin against the spring force with an actuating arm operated by a shunting pole or by a fixed rod with handles that can be reached from a position next to the train, away from the third rail.

 Multi-function couplers

-Multi-function couplers (MFCs), or fully automatic couplers, make all connections between the rail vehicles (mechanical, air brake, and electrical) without human intervention, in contrast to autocouplers, or semi-automatic couplers, which just handle the mechanical aspects.
+Multi-function couplers (MFCs), or fully automatic couplers, make all connections between rail vehicles (mechanical, air brake, and electrical) without human intervention, in contrast to autocouplers, or semi-automatic couplers, which handle only the mechanical aspects.
 The majority of trains fitted with these types of couplers are multiple units, especially those used in mass transit operations.

-There are a few designs of fully automatic couplers in use worldwide, including the Scharfenberg coupler, various knuckle hybrids such as the Tightlock (used in the UK), the Wedglock coupling, BSI coupling (Bergische Stahl Industrie, now Faiveley Transport) and the Schaku-Tomlinson Tightlock coupling.
+There are a few designs of fully automatic couplers in use worldwide, including the Scharfenberg coupler, various knuckle hybrids such as the Tightlock (used in the UK), the Wedglock coupling, BSI coupling (Bergische Stahl Industrie, now Faiveley Transport), and the Schaku-Tomlinson Tightlock coupling.

-There are a number of other automatic train couplings similar to the Scharfenberg coupler, but not necessarily compatible with it.
-Older US transit operators continue to use these non-Janney electro-pneumatic coupler designs and have used them for decades.
+There are several other automatic train couplings similar to the Scharfenberg coupler, but not necessarily compatible with it.
+Older US transit operators continue to use these non-Janney electro-pneumatic coupler designs, having used them for decades.

 Westinghouse H2C

 The Westinghouse H2C coupler, whose predecessor the H2A was first used on the BMT Standards and later the R1 through R9 classes, is currently used on the R32, R42, R62, R62A, R68, and R68A class subway cars of the New York City Subway.
-The A ends of the cars typically have the Westinghouse coupler and the B ends use either a semi-permanent drawbar, or a Westinghouse coupler.
+The A ends of the cars typically have the Westinghouse coupler, and the B ends use either a semi-permanent drawbar or a Westinghouse coupler.